munificent/craftinginterpreters/book/classes.md

 </aside>

-It stores the name and the methods inside the body.
+It stores the class's name and the methods inside its body.
 Methods are represented by the existing Stmt.Function class that we use for function declaration AST nodes.
+That gives us all the bits of state that we need for a
-It has all the bits of state that we need for a method: name, parameter list, and body.
+method: name, parameter list, and body.

-A class can appear anywhere a named declaration is allowed, triggered by the leading `class` keyword:
+A class can appear anywhere a named declaration is allowed, triggered by the leading `class` keyword.

 ^code match-class (1 before, 1 after)